DaveRunCode/LoanQuoter/README.md

 - Tailwind Framework
 - Deploiment on Netlify

-To view this project click here: <a href:"https://loanquoter.netlify.app/">Loan Quoter</a>
+To view this project click here: [Loan Quoter](https://loanquoter.netlify.app/)

 Use Intl API to format the currency.